 Son of the Forest

 Ena strode up to the top tower built in the highest tree of his city, Deeproot, which lay a mere sixteen groves from the capital of Leaflend.
-He jumped to the rafters of the tower, a feat only Leaflend Guardsmen -or those in training to become such- could accomplish, climbed to the hole in the ceiling, and looked out.
-He head broke through the canopy and he breathed the open air above the city that rushed around him, smelling of pine and sap and growing things.
+He jumped to the rafters of the tower, a feat only Leaflend Guardsmen (or those in training to become such) could accomplish, climbed to the hole in the ceiling, and looked out.
+His head broke through the canopy, and he breathed the open air above the city that rushed around him, smelling of pine and sap and growing things.

 Fifteen today…he thought, in one of his rare contemplative moods.
 Fifteen, and ready for so much more than the little I’m doing… Ena had been raised with his mother, his father never known to him.
 All his life he had heard about the war, but he knew that what he was doing now did not make a difference in the real fight.
 But he wanted to.